This post may contain affiliate links. Please read our disclosure policy.

 - Onion: Adds a hint of sweetness and a savory flavor that complements the potatoes.

 - Bell Peppers (Red & Green): Bring color and a mild sweetness.
 Yellow or orange bell peppers work just as well.
-Use extra bell peppers in a Philly Cheesesteak or Vegetarian Chili.
+Use extra bell peppers in a Philly Cheesesteak, Vegetarian Chili, or Stuffed Peppers For Two.

 - Garlic: Adds a bold, savory flavor that enhances the dish.